dynaroars/igen/README.md

 }
 ```

 Here we want to use iGen to automatically generate the interactions annotated next to different program locations, e.g., `x & y & (z=0|3|4)` at `L4`.
-For the impatiensts, we invoke iGen as follows
+For the impatients, we invoke iGen as follows

 ```
 #!shell